darmikreddy18-afk/quora-posts-app/README.md

 * 📄 View all posts
 * 🔍 View a single post
 * ✏️ Edit existing post
+* 🗑️ Delete a post
-* 🧠 RESTful routing structure
+* 🔁 RESTful routing using GET, POST, PATCH, DELETE
-* 🔁 Method override for PATCH requests
+* ⚙️ Method override for PATCH and DELETE requests

 ---